biolab/orange-hugo/content/home/testimonials3.md

 +++
 type = "testimonials"
-title = "Riccardo Bellazzi, Ph.D."
+title = "Francesca Vitali, Ph.D."
-image = "/images/Bellazzi_Riccardo_small.jpg"
+image = "/images/Vitali_Francesca_small.png"
-position = "Chair, Centre for Health Technologies" institution = "University of Pavia, Italy" text = "Orange is a great teaching tool, and students love it, because it is easy to use and it allows devoting attention to the high-level conceptual aspects of data mining.
-The program successfully helps to introduce data analytics to users with no programming experience."
+position = "Research Assistant Professor" institution = "Center for Biomedical Informatics & Biostatistics, The University of Arizona" text = "I teach Orange workshops monthly to a diverse audience, from undergrad students to expert researchers.
+Orange is very intuitive, and, by the end of the workshop, the participants are able to perform complex data visualization and basic machine learning analyses.
+Most of our attendees have been able to incorporate this tool in their research practice."
 +++